 Bureau of Indian Affairs OKs revised gaming compacts between state and its two federally-recognized tribes.

-iGaming executive says sports betting will have FanDuel and Mohegan Sun branding.
+iGaming exec says PokerStars is “obvious” choice for online poker in CT; sports betting & casino will have FanDuel & Mohegan Sun branding.

 FanDuel partnership with Mohegan Tribe clouds future of regulated online poker in the Constitution State.